nbltrust/Jadepool-API/source/index.html.md

 }
 ```

-This endpoint enables you to fetch reward status from all validators.
+This endpoint enables you to fetch reward status at all validators.

 *HTTP Request*